Zinger10/Zinger10/README.md

- 🔭 I’m currently working on an inventory management system web app using flask
+ I'm currently working on an inventory management system web app using flask I'm also looking for internship opportunities in my final semester from 11 March 2024 - 23 August 2024